by Joshua May (Oxford University Press, 2023)

 Ch.
 3: Manipulating Brains

 Do brain stimulation treatments impair a patient’s autonomy or sense of self?
 Brain interventions do have risks, including changing one’s identity.
-The self is quite dynamic and flexible, given the ubiquity of transformative experiences throughout life.
+However, the frequency of transformative experiences throughout life suggest that the self is quite dynamic and flexible.
 Nevertheless, risks of adverse events from neuromodulation are concerning given the history of unethical medical procedures in neuroscience, the specter of eugenics, and the overuse of many medical treatments.
 Threats to the self might be exaggerated, but greater medical humility is warranted all around, especially in brain interventions.
 A fascinating case of deep brain stimulation sparks these interrelated issues of adverse side effects, patient autonomy, and personal identity.